Dhruvil2511/Sorting-Visualizer-in-CPP/README.md

 Cheers!
-Now You are ready to run the visualizer
+Now You are ready to run the Sorting Visualizer.